hoghweed/zaptomcp/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgements

+- ZapToMCP is an inspired porting of [FastMCP](https://github.com/punkpeye/fastmcp)
-- Model Context Protocol - The open standard this project implements
+- Model Context Protocol [Typescript SDK](https://github.com/modelcontextprotocol/typescript-sdk) - The open standard this project implements
+- FastMCP is inspired by the [Python implementation](https://github.com/jlowin/fastmcp) by [Jonathan Lowin](https://github.com/jlowin).
+- Parts of codebase were adopted from [LiteMCP](https://github.com/wong2/litemcp).
+- Parts of codebase were adopted from [Model Context protocolでSSEをやってみる](https://dev.classmethod.jp/articles/mcp-sse/).